Amazon Book Pre-Order Strategy for Ebook Authors

 It is possible to publish a paperback or hardcover through IngramSpark and have it available via pre-order.

-Pre-orders are more common and books available as pre-orders account for a larger percentage of overall sales for all new releases in romance, historical fiction, and YA and teen fiction.
+Pre-orders are more common, and books available as pre-orders account for a larger percentage of overall sales for all new releases in romance, historical fiction, and YA and teen fiction.
 Pre-orders are less common and account for a smaller share of overall sales in science fiction.

 Overall, pre-orders are less common and account for a smaller share of overall sales in nonfiction.
 I suspect that’s because when people have a problem and need a solution, they don’t want to wait to get that solution.

 That doesn’t mean you shouldn’t do a pre-order for a nonfiction book.
-It just means you’ll see less of an impact on overall sales than you would if you were writing, say, in historical fiction.
+It just means you’ll see less of an impact on overall sales than you would if you were writing, say, historical fiction.

 Why are book pre-orders important?